OCA/delivery-carrier/delivery_state/readme/USAGE.rst

      based on rules.
   #.
 Validate the picking and you'll see in the same tab the delivery state
      info with the shipping date and the shipping state.
+  #.
+If enabled, an automatic notification will be sent to the picking customer.

 When service provider methods are implemented, we can follow the same steps as described before, but we'll get additionally: